executablebooks/meta/docs/blog/2024-05-20-jupyter-book-myst.md

 - Users will have a clear separation between the single source of truth for configuration ([https://mystmd.org](https://mystmd.org)), and the book-focused guide for the Jupyter Book distribution ([https://jupyterbook.org](https://jupyterbook.org)).
 - Developers will face a lower barrier to entry to contribute through the use of standards such as [unist](https://github.com/syntax-tree/unist) (see [this example of contributing a new feature](https://mystmd.org/guide/contribute-add-feature) to help you get started).
 - Developers will spend more time on enhancements and less time on maintenance, due to a more modern and streamlined infrastructure stack and lower technical debt.
-- Users and developers alike will have a tighter feedback loop through the centralised development of MyST and Jupyter Book.
+- Users and developers alike will have a tighter feedback loop through the centralized development of MyST and Jupyter Book.

 ### Incorporation under the Jupyter project